-derivatives or otherwise) which limit the economic risk of participating in the scheme; and (b) disclose that policy or a summary of it.
-Corporate Governance Compliance - Policies" on the website r3d.com.au under Policies.
-Recommendation 9.1 N/A A listed entity with a director who does not speak the language in which board or security holder meetings are held or key corporate documents are written should disclose the processes it has in place to ensure the director understands and can contribute to the discussions at those meetings and understands and can discharge their obligations in relation to those documents. , Recommendation 9.2 N/A A listed entity established outside Australia should ensure that meetings of security holders are held at a reasonable place and time.
-Recommendation 9.3 N/A A listed entity established outside Australia, and an externally managed listed entity that has an AGM, should ensure that its external auditor attends its AGM and is available to answer questions from security holders relevant to the audit.
+appropriate and not excessive.
+Recommendation 8.2 A listed entity should separately disclose its policies and practices regarding the remuneration of non-executive directors and the remuneration of executive directors and other senior executives.
+Yes The Company will separately disclose its policies and practices regarding the remuneration of R3D Resources' Non-Executive Directors and the remuneration of its Executive Directors in the Remuneration Report in R3D Resources' Annual Report.
+Information about the Remuneration of Directors is available in section 11.8 of this Prospectus.
+Recommendation 8.3 A listed entity which has an equity-based remuneration scheme should: (a) have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and (b) disclose that policy or a summary of it.
+Yes R3D Resources has an equity-based remuneration scheme, being its Employee Share Option Plan (ESOP), which is summarised in section 8.7 of this Prospectus The Company has a policy that participants in the ESOP are not permitted to enter into transactions (whether through the use of derivatives or otherwise) that limit the economic risk of participating in the scheme.
+You will find the Securities Trading Policy in the document "R3D Resources' Corporate Governance Compliance - Policies" on the website r3d.com.au under Policies.
+Recommendation 9.1 A listed entity with a director who does not speak the language in which board or security holder meetings are held or key corporate documents are written should disclose the processes it has in place to ensure the director understands and can contribute to the discussions at those meetings and understands and can discharge their obligations in relation to those documents.
+N/A Recommendation 9.2 A listed entity established outside Australia should ensure that meetings of security holders are held at a reasonable place and time.
+N/A Recommendation 9.3 A listed entity established outside Australia, and an externally managed listed entity that has an AGM, should ensure that its external auditor attends its AGM and is available to answer questions from security holders relevant to the audit.
+N/A